benjaminparry/benjamin.parry.is/source/writing/2025-01-04-my-new-festive-habit.md

 ---
 title: "My new festive habit"
-posse: "From on, around the festive period or shortly afterwards, I’m going to give back to the open source developers that have made life more productive and less intrusive.
+posse: "From now on, around the festive period or shortly afterwards, I’m going to give back to the open source developers that have made life more productive and less intrusive.
 The first of which is @paulrobertlloyd@mastodon.social’s Indiekit, the utterly superb IndieWeb server. #OpenSource #IndieWeb #Reciprocity"
 tags:
     - 'Open Source'
     - 'Indieweb'